AliHaiderAhmad001/Transformer-from-Scratch-with-Tensorflow/README.md

         pickle.dump(data, fp)
     ```

-And we can open the files again using:
+We can open the files again using:
     ```
     with open("vectorize.pickle", "rb") as fp:
         data = pickle.load(fp)